Luca-maxwell99/capstone-project/README.md

 ### Geospatial Mapping
 - Interactive map showing trust-level pressure hotspots
 - Sized and colored by 12-hour waits
-- Hover reveals trust name and attendance volume
+- Hover reveals the trust name and attendance volume

 ---

 ## Key Questions & Insights

-- How has A&E performance changed over time?
+- How has A&E performance changed over the last five years?
 - Which trusts are under the most operational pressure?
 - Where are the geographic hotspots for 12-hour breaches?
-- How do attendances correlate with breach rates and admissions?

 ---

 ## Testing

 This project has been tested under normal operating conditions ("happy path")
-- ETL pipeline runs end to end without errors
+- ETL pipeline runs end-to-end without errors
 - SQL queries return the expected results
 - Streamlit dashboard loads all pages and visuals

-- Data types behave as they should
+---

 ## Reflections & Takeaways